A Guide to Preparing for International Exams: Types of International Exams, Effective Study Tips, Registration Process, Eligibility…

 - Print out your payment confirmation, and save the confirmation page for the exam date.

-- Graduate Exam: The Graduate exams are required to assess graduates in verbal, mathematical, and general analytical skills.
-These tests are sometimes mandatory for students in the Engineering field applying to universities in the US or Canada.
-The 2 most popular graduate exams are the GRE and the GMAT.
+The graduate exams are required to assess graduates in verbal, mathematical, and general analytical skills.
+These tests are sometimes mandatory for students in the engineering field applying to universities in the US or Canada.
+The two most popular graduate exams are the GRE and the GMAT.
 To eliminate candidates at various application review stages, university admission boards take into consideration these exams as a benchmark.

 Types of Graduate Exams

-- GRE: GRE or the Graduate Record Exam is a test required by the universities in the US. that students sit for before enrolling in college.
-The GRE is accepted and trusted by various universities.
-Asides from that, students applying for a Master’s program or MBA, or a Ph.D. program must take the GRE general tests.
-There are two types of GRE tests: the General Test and the subject test.
+The GRE, or Graduate Record Exam, is a test required by universities in the US that students sit for before enrolling in college.
+Various universities accept and trust the GRE.
+Aside from that, students applying for a Master’s, MBA, or Ph.D. program must take the GRE general tests.
+There are two types of GRE tests: the general test and the subject test.